 - obsession with morbid ideas, or statements like, ‘You’d be better off without me’.

-This is an extremely uncommon and difficult time for you and your partner.
+This is an extremely uncommon and difficult time for you and the mother of your baby.
 Communication with your partner will be affected if her thoughts are confused, if she’s saying things that don’t make sense, or if she has delusions or hallucinations.

-Once your partner is receiving care, it can be a good idea to seek counselling yourself.
-You’ll be very affected, and you’ll also have many questions.
+Once your partner is receiving care, it can be a good idea to get counselling yourself.
+Postpartum psychosis has a big impact on partners too, and you’ll also have many questions.
 Try to find a trusted health professional for yourself.

 Some things your partner says might seem highly distressing or inappropriate, but try to remember that this is her illness talking.
 With appropriate treatment and support, the rate of full recovery is high.